aresPanos/starter-hugo-academic/content/authors/admin/_index.md

 # Education to show in About widget
 education:
   courses:
-  - course: PhD in Machine Learning
+  - course: Ph.D. in Machine Learning
     institution: University College London
     year: 2019
-  - course: BSc in Computer Science
+  - course: B.Sc. in Computer Science
     institution: Athens University of Economics and Business
     year: 2014